Why Don’t Therapists Take Insurance in Salt Lake City, Utah?

 I wholeheartedly believe therapy can change lives, and that is the exact energy I bring to my therapy sessions.
 I believe in my clients and their ability to transcend far beyond what they are struggling with.
 I have paid out of pocket for a loved one’s therapy for several years, and it’s worth it to me.
 That doesn’t mean that’s something that has to be important to you.
 Not taking insurance for a therapist saves them more time to focus on taking care of you rather than chasing down money from a claim.

-Looking to start therapy for anxiety in Utah?
+Looking to start therapy for anxiety in Salt Lake City, Utah?

 If you are struggling with anxiety and want to be able to find relief, I would love to be able to help!
-This Utah Counseling Practice has a therapist for anxiety specializing in anxiety therapy.
-To begin therapy follow the steps below:
+Maple Canyon Therapy has a therapist for anxiety specializing in anxiety therapy.
+To begin therapy, follow the steps below:

 Meet with an anxiety therapist